 In addition to your Civil Service or Federal Employees Retirement System benefits and the Thrift Savings Plan, the Federal government offers five benefits programs to eligible employees.
 The five programs are:

-If you are a new Federal employee or have recently become eligible for benefits the Guide To Federal Benefits For Federal Civilian Employees will walk you through the benefits offered, and provide information on how and when to make your choices.
+If you are a new Federal employee or have recently become eligible for benefits the Federal Employees Guide Me resource will walk you through the benefits offered, and provide information on how and when to make your choices.
 Each benefit program has certain timeframes for initial enrollment as a new or newly eligible employee.

 If you are a current employee, it will provide the most current information regarding the benefit programs and will support you as you make decisions during the annual Federal Benefits Open Season, or experience life events that cause you to reconsider previous choices.